 If you stopped in for a visit…

-she felt blessed for the time she spent with you.
+she felt blessed for the time you spent with her.

 She was thankful for her girlfriends, who found they each brought a different strength to the table — they each played a role.
 And Sandy knew she could count on her lifelong posse.